-In terms of solutions and or mechanisms to address the issue in question, make sure the role of all principal actors-e.g., the Government, the international community and civil society-is defined.
-Women can decide who among them will communicate the messages to leadership and plan an agenda for their encounters and consultations with leaders.
-They should also provide adequate space for constructive dialogue and engagement: it may not be a positive experience for either side if it consists of a presentation of demands without the give and take of a dialogue, in which women's interlocutors can also present their analysis of the situation and reactions to women's suggestions.
+In terms of solutions and or mechanisms to address the issue in question, make sure the roles of all principal actors-e.g., the Government, the international community and civil society-are defined.
+Women can decide who amongst them will communicate the messages to leadership and plan an agenda for their encounters and consultations with leaders.